craftercms/docs/source/security/processes.rst

     * CI: Travis-CI
     * Code quality gate: Codacy
-    * Security audit: Snyk
+    * Security audit: Snyk, SonyType, and Trivy

       * Critical and High issues will be addressed
       * Medium and below issues will be addressed if we deem it a viable attack vector

-    * Penetration testing using OWASP ZAP during every release
+    * Penetration testing using OWASP ZAP and Burp Suite during every release

       * Critical and High issues will be addressed
       * Medium and below issues will be addressed if we deem it a viable attack vector